caseykneale/PickingALanguage2020/fieldnotes/analysis/readme.md

  - The worst programming languages I've ever used are grouped together surprisingly nicely...

 ### Oddities
  - Wouldn't it be nice if C and C++ were primarily OOP languages?
 Then the left handside of the plot would make more sense.
-In the past C++ was more strongly OOP than anything else, but overtime it has been adapted to be more paradigm.
+In the past C++ was more strongly OOP than anything else, but overtime it has been adapted to be more multiparadigm.
 Sure object oriented C exists, but C, in and of itself is just it's own thing.
+Maybe the correct way to look at this is that VB is the outlier, it's a pretty widely dreaded and awful language afterall(its ranked [4x in StackOverFlows developer survey](https://stackoverflow.blog/2017/10/31/disliked-programming-languages/) for the top 20 most complained about items)...
  - Python is smack dab in the middle of special purpose languages and FP languages despite being multiparadigm!
 This makes sense though...
 Even though Python is multiparadigm it's OOP is mostly a facade.
 Most of what python actually does is outright hacky.
 It makes sense that it's nearer to JavaScript than it is to say C++ or Java despite being a general purpose language and largely touted as one on the internet...
 Just funny to see it shake out this way...

 ## My Preferences